gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 ### High-level: per-primitive helpers

-Where you'll spend most of your time:
+Where you will spend most of your time:

 ## Tutorial: real-world examples

 ### Connection pool: who gets the next connection

 A connection pool protects its internal list with a lock.
-Three request handlers call `get_connection()` concurrently.
+Three request handlers call `get_connection()` at the same time.
 A bug report says handler B sometimes gets a stale connection when it acquires the pool lock before handler A has returned its connection.
 With `relay`, force that exact ordering:

 ```python
 import blanket